bbauska/meta-react-basics/README.md

 While they have similarities, it can help to think of a component as a single part or small piece of functionality like a button.

-Then you can think of a module as something that&apos;s larger than just one component like a series of components.
+Then you can think of a module as something that's larger than just one component like a series of components.

 This technique of splitting your code into several modules is known as modular programming, and it complements the component-based architecture of React.

-To help you understand this better, let&apos;s explore the following scenario.
+To help you understand this better, let's explore the following scenario.

-Suppose you&apos;re a developer currently in the process of building an application with React and there are several components that needs to be included in the app.
+Suppose you're a developer currently in the process of building an application with React and there are several components that needs to be included in the app.